 If you’re the type that just picks up whatever sunscreen you see first at the beauty store, you might be doing your skin a serious disservice.
 Sunscreen is essential to maintaining skin health, but not all sunscreens are created equal!
 There are two major types of sun protectants available: physical sunscreen and chemical sunscreen.
 Depending on your lifestyle, skin type and skin concerns, you are better off choosing one over the other.
-Read on for a foolproof way to figure out what you should be slathering on every morning.
+Read on for a foolproof way to figure out how to choose the right sunscreen.

 What it is:Physical sunscreen contains mineral ingredients that sit on top of the skin, creating a physical barrier that deflects UV rays.
 They are thicker and sometimes difficult to spread.